 The succulent leaves of peperomia plants indicate that the plants don't need frequent watering to maintain vigor.
 Allow the surface of the soil to dry out between waterings.
 Keeping the peperomia on the dry side is better than saturating it, which leads to root rot and fungus gnat problems.

 Temperature and Humidity

-Peperomia plants are only hardy down to USDA Growing Zone 10, which means they cannot be exposed to temperatures less than 30 F. As tropical plants, peperomias like it warm and steamy, especially in the summer months when growth is most active.
+Peperomia plants are hardy only down to USDA Growing Zone 10, which means they cannot be exposed to temperatures less than 30 degrees Fahrenheit.
+As tropical plants, peperomias like it warm and steamy, especially in the summer months when growth is most active.
 If your plant doesn't get an outdoor vacation in the summer, place it on a tray of pebbles and water to increase ambient humidity.

 When it comes to fertilizing, less is more for the peperomia.
 Discolored or dropping leaves are usually a result of inadequate light or excessive watering, not poor nutrition.
 As a slow-growing epiphyte, the peperomia can go its entire life without supplemental fertilizer, getting what it needs from its planting media.

 Peperomia plants may live for years in a relatively small container.
 They enjoy a somewhat root-bound existence, and this combined with their slow growth rate means you can let them be unless you see roots coming out of the drainage holes.
 Repot in a slightly larger container with an acidic potting mix or orchid bark.

 Because of their thick, succulent nature, peperomia plants are easy to propagate by vegetative methods.

 - Cut a leaf with an inch of stem from the mother plant in the spring, when growth is most active.
 Place the stem in a small container of sterile potting soil.